adijain2906/CBasic/README.md

 thus, create a new ".txt" file here in the explorer first in order to access it through the editor.

-Feel free to report any kind of errors/crashes to us at: shubham.lumia@gmail.com

 Some Sample programs:
 prog15.txt for demonstration of reccursion prog16.txt for demonstration of error reporting